MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-rss.md

 **Note**  The default value for **\*NumaNodeId** (65535) means the network adapter is agnostic to NUMA node, and NDIS should not attempt to prefer any node over another.
 If the **\*NumaNodeId** keyword is not present, then NDIS automatically selects the closest node based on hints from ACPI.

+**Note**  The max value for **\*MaxRssProcessors** may be set to the maximum number of processors that the NIC can support.
+NDIS will automatically cap this value to be the maximum number of processors on the current system.

 For more information about standardized INF keywords, see [Standardized INF Keywords for Network Devices](standardized-inf-keywords-for-network-devices.md).